sapmentors/cds-scp-api/docs/InternetAPIwithNoAuthentication.md

 # CDS-SCP-API Node Module Example

-## SAP Cloud Platform Internet Destinations with No Authorization
+## SAP Cloud Platform Internet Destinations with No Authentication
-This example is based on demo OData service API of odata.org which doesn't need an authorization The API can be found at https://services.odata.org/v4/Northwind/Northwind.svc/
+This example is based on demo OData service API of odata.org which doesn't need an authentication The API can be found at https://services.odata.org/v4/Northwind/Northwind.svc/

 ### Destination Configuration in SAP Cloud Platform Destination Service